How to Replace a Comcast Modem with your Own

 The customer support tech I had spoke to previously had recommended a now obsolete Motorola gateway.
 After doing some research, however, I had noticed that this device had horrible reviews due to a number of problems working with Comcast’s network through firmware updates (or, lack of).

 New and improved modems and routers come out all of the time.
-If I were buying today, I’d purchase an Arris S33 modem and pair it with a TP-Link AX3000 router (Wi-Fi 6) or TP-Link AXE5400 router (Wi-Fi 6E), but any of the below modem + router combos will be more than sufficient for 99.9% of users.
+If I were buying today, I’d purchase an Arris S33 modem and pair it with a TP-Link AX3000 router (Wi-Fi 6), TP-Link AXE5400 router (Wi-Fi 6E), or TP-Link BE9300 (Wi-Fi 7) router, but any of the below modem + router combos will be more than sufficient for 99.9% of users.
 Remember, a modem + a router = a gateway.
 You need to buy both a modem and router, or alternatively a combo gateway, which has the functionality of both.
 I comb through every Xfinity-compatible modem available and the Amazon best seller lists frequently, so you don’t have to.
 Just select from any of the following modem and router combinations below (all are Xfinity-supported and compatible and will work with most other ISPs too):

 Best Modems (Pair with a Router Below):